SRafid-5834/Financial-Fraud-Detection-Model/README.md

 `https://www.kaggle.com/datasets/sriharshaeedala/financial-fraud-detection-dataset/data`

 The data was directly downloaded and used to create this model.
 It can also be used simply via the Kaggle API.

 I do not claim ownership of this dataset.

 ---

 ### Dependencies and libraries

 The only external library required was xgboost.
-Installed with a simple line of code `!pip install xgboost` Pandas, NumPy, Matplotlib, Seaborn, and scikit-learn are used.
+Installed with a simple line of code `!pip install xgboost`.

+Pandas, NumPy, Matplotlib, Seaborn, and scikit-learn are used.

 ---